ciarandg/portfolio/content/_index.md

 title: "About"
 draft: false
 addendum: '
-Take a look at the [gallery](/gallery) for a sample of my recent work.
+Take a look at the [gallery](/gallery) for a sample of my work, or the [blog](/blog) for my thoughts and writing.
 Alternatively, check out the [archive](/archive) for a comprehensive list of projects.
 '
 ---